FarhantheNoob/ZoomClone/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This project is on Zoom meeting application.
+It is written on dart language using Flutter, and Firebase for local Database.

+Jitsi_Meet library has been used to implement the functions of a meeting.
+This library contains functions like: Voice call (through mic), video_call, chatting option, screen_recording, raising hand, etc.

+Once the user logs in using google email id, he is directed to either create his own meeting or join someone's meeting using meeting ID created from jitsi_meet library.